PeerDiego/py-website/README.md

 ## Credits

-Original game concept and writing by LazySpaniard.
-Now available online for a new generation of players to experience the most bizarre Monday ever.
+Original game concept and writing by [Everett](https://actuallynotbad.org/) and [Diego](https://actuallynotbad.org/diego/).
+Now available online for a new generation of players to experience the most bizarre 90's Monday ever.

 Remember: Death is just the beginning... of another attempt!
 Good luck, and may your Monday be survivable! 🎮✨